reemramadan12/IEEE-Backend/PostgreSQL/PostgreSQL.md

-# 1. what is RDBMS?
+# 1. What is RDBMS?

 - RDBMS stands for Relational Database Management System.
 - RDBMS is the basis for all modern database systems.